 In the commercial real estate space, all eyes were on WeWork and its mission to “elevate the world’s consciousness” through its co-working spaces and free beer.
-There was scepticism for years around the sustainability of its business model, but yet WeWork’s valuation rocketed to $US47 billion, an amount more than 10x the market cap of its long running competitor, IWG (i.e. Regus).
+There was skepticism for years around the sustainability of its business model, but yet WeWork’s valuation rocketed to $US47 billion, an amount more than 10x the market cap of its long-running competitor, IWG (i.e. Regus).

 After its failure to IPO in 2019, questions have been asked about WeWork’s charismatic founder, Adam Neumann.
 His resume looks something like this:

 - College dropout with no commercial real estate experience.